 Restricted Applications and Spousal Benefits

-“In fact, a spouse claimant at or past Full Retirement Age (FRA) has the right to restrict the application to exclude RIB.
-However, always take a RIB application in a reduced benefit situation when the spouse is insured for RIB as the "deemed filing" provision applies.”
+Suppose a spouse claimant is born on or before January 1, 1954, and is at or past FRA.
+They have the right to restrict the application to exclude RIB.
+But these types of claimants should take an RIB application in a reduced benefit situation when the spouse is insured for RIB as the "deemed filing" provision applies.

-Note: If your spouse has not already filed for benefits, you will not be deemed to be applying for a spousal benefit.
-Later when they subsequently file for their own benefits the deemed filing rules will kick in, and if your spousal benefit turns out to be more than your own benefit each month the additional amount will automatically be paid to you.
+If your spouse has not already filed for benefits, you will not be deemed to be applying for a spousal benefit.
+Later, when they file for their own benefits, the deemed filing rules will kick in.
+If your spousal benefit turns out to be more than your own benefit each month, the extra amount will be paid to you.

-This means if your spouse or ex-spouse is deceased, and you are eligible for a widow/widower’s benefit on their earnings record, you have greater leeway to restrict the scope of your application, even if you have not yet reached full retirement age and regardless of your date of birth.
+If your spouse or ex-spouse is deceased, you may be eligible for a widow(er)'s benefit on their earnings record.
+You would have greater leeway to restrict the scope of your application, even if you have not yet reached FRA.
+It doesn't matter when you were born.

 Restricted Applications When Caring for a Child

-If you are married, or a widow/widower, a Social Security calculator (online software) can often provide you the type of analysis you need to find the best Social Security approach for your situation.
+If you are married or a widow(er), a Social Security calculator can often provide you the type of analysis you need.
+It can help you find the best Social Security approach for your situation.